SCrusader/stravistix/plugin/app/src/assets/option-helpers/displayAdvancedHrData.md

 > $where~~k=1.92~~(for~mens)~~~or~~~k=1.67~~(for~womens)$

-With _HRR = Heart Rate Reserve = Heart effort level according to heart capacity_ defined by
+With _HRR = Heart Rate Reserve = Heart effort level according to heart capacity_ defined by:

 > $HRR=\frac{HR~-~HR_{rest}}{HR_{max}~-~HR_{rest}}$

-## %Heart Rate Reserve Average
+# %Heart Rate Reserve Average
 ---

 Represents the stress level reached during an activity according to your heart capacity.
-As mentionned into _TRaining IMPulse or TRIMP_ explanation section, Heart Rate Reserve is basically a heart effort level according to a heart capacity:
+As mentionned into _TRaining IMPulse (TRIMP)_ explanation section, _Heart Rate Reserve_ is basically a heart effort level according to a heart capacity:

 > $HRR=\frac{HR~-~HR_{rest}}{HR_{max}~-~HR_{rest}}$